MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/martin-vallieres/_index.md

   - Director
 ---

-Martin Vallières devotes much of his current work to the development of a solution for integrative data modeling in oncology.
-He is leading the development of MEDomics platform, an open source end-to-end computational platform for precision oncology.
-This platform will integrate heterogeneous data from hospitals using deep learning and machine learning methods based on graph theory.
-By contributing to the improvement of predictive models in oncology, MEDomics platform will become a key tool for artificial intelligence in medicine.
+Martin Vallières is devoting much of his work on the development of integrative modeling solutions for heterogeneous medical data.
+He leads the development of MEDomics ([https://medomics.app/](https://medomics.app/)), an open-source platform for end-to-end predictive modeling in medicine.